 Top 5 stand up paddleboarding city adventures

 With more waterways than Venice attributed to this city in the Midlands, you can spend days exploring the waterways of Birmingham.
 You can paddle all the way into the centre of the city from many different directions.
 Plus you can paddle past the Cadbury’s factory to get a whiff of the fresh chocolate bars being made!
+Hundreds of paddlers make use of the waterway in the annual event ‘Paddle to the heart’ here.
 Go to PaddlePoints and search Birmingham for canals, rivers, routes and launch points.

 Manchester has an easy advantage over some of the other cities in that it’s right on the edge of the Peak District as it is, meaning access to beautiful spaces is relatively easy.
 But stand up paddleboarding in the city is just as fun, with the option of the River Irwell, or canals such as the Rochdale Canal or Ashton Canal to explore.
 Fancy a longer paddle?
 The Rochdale Canal offers jaw-dropping scenery across the Pennines as you paddle out of the city centre.
 Go to PaddlePoints and search Manchester for canals, rivers, routes and launch points.

-Leeds has been one of those cities which has gradually crept up into most people’s consciousness in the last few years due to its brilliant museums, culture and well, shopping experiences!
+Leeds has been one of those cities which has gradually crept up into most people’s consciousness in the last few years due to its brilliant museums, culture, and shopping experiences!
 A small city rich in history, Leeds made our top 5 because of how accessible paddleboarding is in the city.
 There’s a few different options for exploring, including the Leeds Liverpool Canal which forms part of the coast to coast route, plus the River Aire and Aire and Calder Navigation which will take you back out into the wilderness of the rolling Yorkshire hills.
-There’s a lot to explore in the city centre and making your way out to the countryside, so Leeds had to make our list!
+There’s a lot to explore in the city centre and making your way out to the countryside.
 Go to PaddlePoints and search Leeds for canals, rivers, routes and launch points.

 So there you have it, the top 5 cities in for stand up paddleboarding adventures in England.
 Of course there are many, many more to explore though.
+And remember to stay safe on the water, we have lots of advice on how to do so on our safety blogs section of the website.
 Looking for something a bit more local to you?
 Check out PaddlePoints and get planning your staycation adventure!